 - Policy Name Name of policy map. - Class Name Name of a class map that defines a traffic classification upon which a policy can act. - Action This attribute is used to set an internal QoS value in hardware for matching packets.
 The PHB label is composed of five bits, three bits for per-hop behavior, and two bits for the color scheme used to control queue congestion with the srTCM and trTCM metering functions. - Set CoS Configures the service provided to ingress traffic by setting an internal CoS value for a matching packet (as specified in rule settings for a class map).
-(Range: 0-7) - See Table 13, "Default Mapping of CoS/CFI Values to Queue/CFI," on page 205). - Set IP DSCP Configures the service provided to ingress traffic by setting an IP DSCP value for a matching packet (as specified in rule settings for a class map).
-(Range: 0-63) - Meter Check this to define the maximum throughput, burst rate, and the action that results from a policy violation. - Meter Mode Selects one of the following policing methods.
+(Range: 0-7) - See Table 17, "Default Mapping of CoS/CFI to Internal PHB/Drop Precedence," on page 216). - Set PHB Configures the service provided to ingress traffic by setting the internal per-hop behavior for a matching packet (as specified in rule settings for a class map).
+(Range: 0-7) - See Table 16, "Default Mapping of DSCP Values to Internal PHB/Drop Values," on page 214). - Set IP DSCP Configures the service provided to ingress traffic by setting an IP DSCP value for a matching packet (as specified in rule settings for a class map).
+(Range: 0-63)

-- Flow (Police Flow) Defines the committed information rate (CIR, or maximum throughput), committed burst size (BC, or burst rate), and the action to take for conforming and non-conforming traffic.
+- Meter Check this to define the maximum throughput, burst rate, and the action that results from a policy violation. - Meter Mode Selects one of the following policing methods. - Flow (Police Flow) Defines the committed information rate (CIR, or maximum throughput), committed burst size (BC, or burst rate), and the action to take for conforming and non-conforming traffic.
 Policing is based on a token bucket, where bucket depth (that is, the maximum burst before the bucket overflows) is specified by the "burst" field, and the average rate tokens are removed from the bucket is by specified by the "rate" option. - Committed Information Rate (CIR) Rate in kilobits per second.
-(Range: 16-10000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)
+(Range: 0-10000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)

 Committed Burst Size (BC) - Burst in bytes.
-(Range: 128-8388608 at a granularity of 4k bytes)
+(Range: 64-16000000 at a granularity of 4k bytes)